navidu/UI-UX-Targets/sample-app/README.md

 - As you can see, a real task takes in two additional gulp methods — `gulp.src` and `gulp.dest`.
 - `gulp.src` tells the Gulp task what files to use for the task, while `gulp.dest` tells Gulp where to output the files once the task is completed.

-## Step - 4 write a task for SCSS
+## Step - 4 Write a task for SCSS

-- Install sass:
+- Install sass using npm:
 ```shell
 npm install gulp-sass --save-dev
 ```